Peptide Holdtime

 Mixture-state estimation

-The engine estimates final pH, concentration, and ionic-strength pressure from solvent class and stated reconstitution conditions.
+The engine estimates final pH, concentration, ionic-strength pressure, and solvent-alignment penalties from solvent class and baked-in vendor vial-handling assumptions.

 Stage 4